birder-project/vision-data-curation/docs/example/tree_of_life_10m.md

     python -m vdc.scripts.sample_images --project tol10m --total-samples 3_000_000
     ```

+    To actually perform the sampling, add `--apply-deletion`.

+    If you’ve reviewed the sampled list and are satisfied, you can re-run with:

+    ```sh
+    python -m vdc.scripts.sample_images --project tol10m --use-existing-sampled-list --apply-deletion
+    ```

     After all filtering and sampling steps, the dataset now contains exactly 3,000,000 diverse images, precisely achieving our target for the SSL-purposed dataset.

 ## Conclusion